lahiri-phdworks/Solidity-Examples/README.md

 # Solidity-Examples

 - Follow the tutorials here : [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation)
-- Make sure `Node.js` & `npm` package manager is installed and accessible from the command line.
+- Make sure `Node.js` & `npm` package manager is installed and accessible from the command line along with `truffle`.
   - [Node.js](https://nodejs.org/en/)
   - [Truffle](https://github.com/trufflesuite/truffle)

+## Contracts

+The running examples and vulnerable contracts are in `contract-samples` folder.
+See [README.md](contract-samples/README.md) Other folders contains `token` or `full` project examples that can be run for better understanding.

 ## Running Examples

 Make sure you have [`Ganache`](https://www.trufflesuite.com/ganache) test blockchain running locally in your machine.
-Run `*.AppImage` in `ganache-blockchain` folder. (not included for GIT LFS)
+Run `*.AppImage` with `chmod a+x` from the download site.

 - [QuickStart](https://www.trufflesuite.com/docs/truffle/quickstart)
 - [Compiling a Contract using truffle.](https://www.trufflesuite.com/docs/truffle/getting-started/compiling-contracts)